Tomthe5th/newsletter-card/README.md

 # React + Vite
-bugs- popup not working correctly in desktop
+bugs- popup not working correctly in desktop mode